Complaints about a Member

 - Require the member to undertake training

 - Require an apology with acknowledgement of a specific action to be taken to remedy a complaint

 - Issue a formal warning by letter

 - Suspend a member from membership for a specified period and on conditions

-All disciplinary action will be published on ARMA’s website for a period of two years.
+All disciplinary action will be published on ARMA's website.

 It is a condition of ARMA membership that firms must have a published complaints procedure and make it available if asked.
-If your managing agent is refusing to provide their complaints procedure, then you should contact ARMA by email us at firstname.lastname@example.org.
-Alternatively go directly to the relevant ombudsman.
+If your managing agent is refusing to handover their complaints procedure then you should contact ARMA by emailing us at firstname.lastname@example.org.
+Alternatively go directly to the relevant redress scheme.

-How can I find out which ombudsman my managing agent is signed up to?
+How can I find out which redress scheme my managing agent is signed up to?

 This should be made clear on the member’s complaints procedure.
-If not, you can find out by visiting our search for members page and looking up your managing agent.
+If not, you can find out by visiting our 'Find a Member' page and looking up your managing agent.

-Members may belong to one of three ombudsman schemes:
+Members may belong to one of three redress schemes: